By Tracy Brighten

-We don’t need to be protected from cats in the sense of being attacked, but they can transmit the toxoplasma gondii parasite in their faeces.
-This parasite can be harmful to children, pregnant women, and the elderly, causing toxoplasmosis.
+We don’t need to be protected from cats in the sense of being attacked, but cats can transmit the toxoplasma gondii parasite in their faeces.
+This parasite causes toxoplasmosis, which can be harmful to children, pregnant women and the elderly.

-Worldwide, over 6 million people have been infected with toxoplasmosis, which can cause retinal infection and blindness, and can be life threatening in people with compromised immune systems.
+Worldwide, over 6 million people have been infected with toxoplasmosis, which can cause retinal infection and blindness, and be life-threatening in people with compromised immune systems.

 Toxoplasma infection has also been identified in marine mammals, at risk when feeding in estuaries and coastal waters contaminated by domestic or feral cat faeces.

 Pets are members of the family

 Owners say their cats are behaving naturally in catching prey.
 This may well be true, but domestic cats aren’t wild cats.
 When we keep animals as pets, we automatically restrict their natural behaviour.
-If we want to leave animals to behave naturally, then we shouldn’t keep them as pets.
+If we really want to leave animals to behave naturally, then we shouldn’t keep them as pets.

 People like birds too

 Owners are understandably upset if a neighbour threatens to harm their cat.
-But some people find it distressing to watch a garden bird chased and ravaged by a cat, especially if they’ve put food and water out for birds.
+But some people find it distressing to watch a garden bird chased and ravaged by a cat, especially if they’ve put food and water out.
 There’s a feeling of responsibility for the welfare of those birds, and affection too.